"Journey Of Our People"

 But most importantly, these allegorical stories - whether they were based on the historical migration of the People or recounted supernatural events like the origin of Turtle Island - familiarized youngsters with mino-bimaadiziwin; an extensive set of moral values, humor, and common, day-to-day community values that led to inner development, personal growth, and proper social behavior.

-It is against this magic background that Simone and I chose to relate to you - aided by images of contemporary artworks and historical migration charts of the Midewiwin - the dibaajimowin about the great Migration of the Anishinaabeg and the aadizookaanan of a dream about a turtle and a Mysterious Crane that led my ancestors to the falls of Baawiting on Michigan's Upper Peninsula.
+It is against this magic background that we chose to relate to you - aided by images of contemporary artworks and historical migration charts of the Midewiwin - the dibaajimowin about the great Migration of the Anishinaabeg and the aadizookaanan of a dream about a turtle and a Mysterious Crane that led my ancestors to the falls of Baawiting on Michigan's Upper Peninsula.

 It is time to honor the ancestors by retracing their steps and follow their legendary journey from the Atlantic Ocean to the Great Lakes in the west.
 So, please follow us along and enjoy the words and the artworks that pay tribute to a past that is still alive and an essential and palpable part of our heritage and cultural identity today.